Memoriuhl/ESRankBotEA/README.md

 # ESRankBotEA
-Discord bot to grab and use individual team / players ranks, stats, etc. WIP
+Discord bot to grab and use individual team / players ranks, stats, etc. using selenium.

 Update chromedriver to match version of chrome.